adgellida/chocolateyautomaticpackages/ReadMe.md

 ##not automatic yet##

 * arduinoide - not automatic yet
-* ccenhancer - not automatic yet
+* ccenhancer - WORKING ON IT!
 * designsparkpcb - not automatic yet
 * drivergenius - not automatic yet
 * dumeter - not automatic yet